What you should know about American sunscreen

 Other countries in Asia and Europe don’t necessarily subject their sunscreen ingredients to the same testing process and may classify them as cosmetics/cosmeceuticals.

-There are other sunscreen ingredients than the ones found here in the U.S., and the hope is that FDA will test these newer UV filters and eventually approve them for use in the U.S.
+There are other sunscreen ingredients than the ones found here in the U.S., and the hope is that FDA will test more newer UV filters and eventually approve them for use in the U.S.

-Physical vs. chemical sunscreens: both protect our skin from UV rays that damage our skin cell DNA
+Physical vs. chemical sunscreens: Both protect our skin from UV rays that damage our skin cell DNA

 Physical sunscreens are often more effective in limiting the absorption of UV rays by the skin.